 Knowing how to clean a Keurig coffee maker is the key to keeping what is perhaps your hardest-working kitchen appliance in tip-top shape for as long as possible.
 After all, you don’t want anything to come between you and your first cup of morning joe, right?
 One problem that can cause your machine to slow down and add an odd flavor to your coffee: limescale.
 This annoying buildup is a common nuisance, so we asked two appliance experts on how to descale a Keurig and keep it in tip-top shape.
 Plus, more tips on how to clean every part of your coffee maker so you never have to miss your morning fix.

-Your Keurig is now clean, but it’s also important to know how to descale a Keurig.
 Keurig recommends descaling your machine every three to six months depending on your water source.
-Descaling gets rid of lime and scale buildup and keeps your machine running well.
-To do this, you need distilled white vinegar.
+Descaling gets rid of limescale buildup and keeps your machine running well.

 Is descaling solution better than vinegar?